 The Princeton Environmental Institute and the Andlinger Center for Energy and the Environment Announce a Joint Call for Proposals for Innovative Research, Teaching, and Mentorship in Energy and the Environment

-Several awards will be made at levels up to $100,000 per year for up to two years.
+Several awards will be made at levels up to a total of $150,000 to be spent over a one or two year period.

 Criteria for Selection: